Jinan incident: Aftermath

 Chiang apologised to the Japanese on 10 May and removed He Yaozu from his post.
 After the incident, Chiang decided he would write one "way to kill the Japanese" each day in his journal, and also wrote that he now thought the Japanese were China's greatest enemy.
 Justifying his backing down from conflict in Jinan, he added that "before one can settle scores, one must be strong".
 When Chiang lectured a group of Chinese army cadets on the subject, he urged them to turn their energies to washing away the shame of Jinan, but to conceal their hatred until the last moment.
 Japanese prime minister Tanaka, who also had hoped to avoid conflict, opened negotiations with Chiang, and close to a year later, in March 1929, an agreement was reached to share responsibility for the Jinan incident, settle the dispute, and withdraw all Japanese troops from Shandong.

 If the incident had been an isolated example of Japanese assertion and Chinese resistance, a broader understanding might have been reached.
 Chiang's troops, however, continued to expand their control in northern China and the Japanese army's distrust of the forces of Chinese nationalism would only grow.
 According to historian Akira Iriye, the Jinan incident demonstrated the weak nature of the Japanese chain of command, and the powerlessness of civilian government officials to stop unilateral aggression by the military.
 Japanese army leaders, increasingly outside civilian control, feared that Chiang would respond to patriotic agitation and threaten their interests in southern Manchuria.
 Following the precedent of General Fukuda's unilateral action in Jinan, a group of officers of the Kwantung Army assassinated the leader of the Beiyang government and ruler of Manchuria Zhang Zuolin on 4 June 1928, setting off a chain of events that created the pretext for the 1931 Japanese invasion of Manchuria.

+Among Overseas Chinese, the Jinan incident sparked outrage and heightened anti-Japanese sentiment.
+In Siam, Thai Chinese organized a boycott which quickly halved Japanese imports into the country.
+Despite disapproving of this development, the Siamese government wished to avoid angering the Chinese business community and thus did not openly oppose the boycott.
+Yet the Siamese government did ban Sun Yat-sen's writings in an attempt to limit the continued spread of Chinese nationalism among its subjects.